-These notes are designed to help those preparing AMMA statements or SDS understand the basis for the format of the 2021 statement, and the rationale behind the various items disclosed on the statement.
+These notes are designed to help those preparing AMMA statements or an SDS, understand both:

+- the basis for the format of the 2023 statement - the rationale behind the various items disclosed on the statement.

 The information contained in these notes and the sample AMMA statement or SDS is not an ATO interpretive advice or a statement of the ATO's interpretation of the taxation laws relevant to the items included in the statement and the notes, their character and calculation of their amounts.
 These notes do not set out a precedential ATO view.